dokku/dokku/docs/configuration/environment-variables.md

 dokku config:set --encoded node-js-app KEY="$(cat ~/.ssh/id_rsa | base64 -w 0)"
 ```

+If the environment cannot be written to disk, `config:set`, `config:unset` and `config:clear` report the failure and exit non-zero without restarting the application.
+The previous environment is left intact, so the command can be retried once the underlying problem - a full disk or the wrong permissions on `$DOKKU_LIB_ROOT/config/<app>` being the usual causes - has been dealt with.

 When setting or unsetting environment variables, you may wish to avoid an application restart.
 This is useful when developing plugins or when setting multiple environment variables in a scripted manner.
 To do so, use the `--no-restart` flag:

 ```shell